Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity

-\paragraph*{Contributions} This paper addresses the hybrid cooperative localization problem through a relaxation of the MLE formulation initially proposed in~\cite{article:HybridRelaxation_soares2020}.
-We extend the previous work through three main contributions: \begin{itemize} \item We propose a horizon-based version, accounting for velocity measurements at each agent, which is better suited for mobile agents (Section~\ref{sec:dynamic}).
+We extend the previous work through three main contributions: \begin{itemize} \item We propose a horizon-based version of the hybrid MLE formulation, accounting for velocity measurements at each agent, which is better suited for mobile agents but still amenable to a tight convex relaxation (Section~\ref{sec:dynamic}).
 The final algorithm allows for a more robust estimation of position compared to existing approaches (Section~\ref{sec:simulation}). \item We obtain a distributed algorithm that makes the algorithm scalable for large networks and does not lead to a single point of failure (Section~\ref{sec:imple}). \item We derive a parameter-free version of the method with a minimal decrease in positioning accuracy (Section~\ref{sec:parameters}), that can be easily implemented without \textit{a priori} knowledge. \end{itemize}